-FCS_CKM.4.1/ The TSF shall destroy cryptographic keys in accordance with a
+FCS_CKM.4.1/ The TSF shall destroy cryptographic keys in accordance with a specified cryptographic key destruction method physical deletion by overwriting the memory data with the new key14 that meets the following: none15.

 Application Note 13: The TOE destroys the Triple-DES encryption key and the Retail-MAC message authentication keys for secure messaging after closing the secure channel or power-off.